 TransCanada's articles state that the Board must have between eight and 15 directors.
-The Board has determined that 12 directors will be elected this year.
+The Board has determined that 12 directors will be elected this year at the annual meeting.
 The Board believes this size is appropriate based on the scope of our business, the skills and experience of the nominated directors and the four standing committees, and to achieve effective decision making.
 It believes that all of the nominated directors are well qualified to serve on the Board.